goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 2. **Bad action taken** ($R(\tau) < 0$): The gradient pushes $f(s_t)$ away from the bad action $a_t$
 3. **Standard backpropagation**: This gradient flows back through the network to update $\theta$

-**Why "Exactly the Same Algorithm"?**

-The beauty is that our policy gradient update remains:
+Our policy gradient update remains:
 $$\theta \leftarrow \theta + \alpha \nabla_\theta J(\theta)$$

 The **only difference** is how we compute $\nabla_\theta \log \pi_\theta(a_t|s_t)$: